Multi-document Summarization via Deep Learning Techniques: A Survey: From Single to Multi-document Summarization

 \begin{itemize}

-\item \textsl {Many short documents}.
-The length of each document is relatively short but the quantity of the input data is quite large.
-The typical representative of this type of data is product reviews \cite{angelidis2018summarizing}.
-Summarization on product reviews aims to generate a short and informative summary from numerous customer reviews of a product to reflect the public’s overview.

-\item \textsl{Few long documents}.
-The length of each document is long but with a relatively small number of documents.
-For example, generating a brief summary from a group of news \cite{fabbri-etal-2019-multi}, constructing a Wikipedia style article from several web articles \cite{liu2018generating}.

-\item \textsl {Hybrid documents}.
-One or some long documents with several short documents.
-Such as reader-aware multi-document summarization, which contains news with several readers' comments to this news \cite{li2017reader}.
-Another example is forming a scientific summary from a long scientific paper with several short corresponding citations \cite{yasunaga2019scisummnet}. \end{itemize}
+\item Many short sources, where each document is relatively short but the quantity of the input data is large.
+A typical example is product reviews summarization that aims to generate a short, informative summary from numerous individual reviews \cite{angelidis2018summarizing}. \item Few long sources.
+For example, generating a summary from a group of news articles \cite{fabbri-etal-2019-multi}, or constructing a Wikipedia style article from several web articles \cite{liu2018generating}. \item Hybrid sources containing one or few long documents with several to many shorter documents.
+For example, news article(s) with several readers' comments to this news \cite{li2017reader}, or a scientific summary from a long paper with several short corresponding citations \cite{yasunaga2019scisummnet}. \end{itemize}